hapax/hapax.github.io/assets/diurnal.md

 the Tropic of Capricorn.
 If we draw the orbit of the earth as a circle around the sun, with
-$\varphi = 0$ at the winter solstice and increasing with time, then the subsolar latitude, measured in radians from the north pole, obeys
+$\varphi = 0$ at the winter solstice and increasing with time, then the subsolar latitude, measured in radians from the north pole, roughly obeys

 $$
 \theta_\text{sub} = \frac{\pi}{2} + \left(\frac{2\pi}{360}\right) 23.5